-In this post, we describe Virtual Staining, a novel machine learning technique developed at Owkin to enrich digital pathology, which allows researchers to generate a virtual immunostained histopathology slide from an H&E stained specimen slide.
+In this post, we describe Virtual Staining.
+This is a novel machine learning technique developed at Owkin to enrich digital pathology.
+It allows researchers to generate a virtual immunostained histopathology slide from an H&E stained specimen slide.

 The advent of generative models

-We train models to help us understand the world around us: most models try to simplify complex data so that we can make sense of it more easily.
+We train models to help us understand the world around us.
+These models try to simplify complex data so that we can make sense of it more easily.
 They take high dimensional inputs, such as images, tables, text, and compute an output in a low dimensional space such as a binary category, a value between 0 and 100, or an area on an image.

 However, with recent advances in machine learning and access to more and more computational resources, we are now able to train models that can provide stable, high dimensional outputs.
 We have taken the step from descriptive models to generative models that can reliantly generate sensible music, text, or images.
 The applications are endless and are already impacting the real world.

 Biopsies are the reference procedure to diagnose cancer.
-When extracted, the specimens are cut into slices of tissues, which are usually stained hematoxylin and eosin (H&E), to highlight cells in the characteristic purple-bluish color.
+When extracted, the specimens are cut into slices of tissues, which are usually stained hematoxylin and eosin (H&E).
+This stain highlights cells in the characteristic purple-bluish color.
 These are the standard digital pathology slides, studied with a microscope by anatomopathologists to diagnose and research cancer.
 To highlight a relevant biomarker, pathologists will highlight the slide with a specific immunohistochemical (IHC) staining.
 This IHC stain will only bind with the specific marker and visually highlights it.

 This blog post details how we developed a technology, called Virtual Staining, which allows us to compute an IHC slide from a standard H&E slide in silico, using a generative model.